Advice > Software engineering

 In a lot of negotiations, the majority of the increase comes from RSUs getting bumped.
 And it’s common for RSUs to be higher than your base salary at the end of a negotiation.

-Meta uses a 4-year vesting schedule in 25% increments.
+Meta uses a 4-year stock vesting schedule in 25% increments.
 Here’s what percentage of your RSU grant you’ll receive every year:

 • Year 1: 25%